vmware-samples/vcenter-event-broker-appliance/examples/powercli/tagging/README.md

 faas-cli template pull
 ```

-Step 2 - Update `stack.yml` and `vcconfig.json` with your environment information
+Step 2 - Update `stack.yml` and `vcconfig.json` with your environment information.
+TAG_FILTER lets you tag only VMs with a specific tag alread on them.
+For example, if TAG_FILTER is set to 'tag-on-power', only VMs that are already tagged with the tag 'tag-on-power' will be tagged with TAG_NAME when powered on.

 Step 3 - Build the function container